raphaelreiss/ADA_project/README.md

       -frequency of transactions

       -diversity or entropy measure of bought items(Does a family buy vegetables, proteins, grains, breads, etc. Or only one kind of item?)

       - nutrient value (compare equivalent nutrient amount in bought foods with recommended nutrient intake per person per time).

-q2: How can we deal with different biases?

-  q2.1: "card usage" bias: We must be aware that the information comes from the subsample that uses the shopping cards.
-These users       might be     younger and technologically savyer than the typical buyer.
-The consumption patterns might be skewed towards this           demographic.

-  q2.2: Location bias (living far from the store): Can we assume that most of the buyers live in the area of the store?

-  q2.3: Time bias: For how long did the study take place?

-  q2.4: Frequency bias: How can we balance the transaction expense with the frequency of the transactions.
-For example, someone might go   very often and buy very few items, while someone might go a single time per month and buy many things.
+ **3. Categories Discovery (supervised / unsupervised learning)**
   q3: Influence of demographic factors on shopping habits.

   q3.1: How is income related to shopping habits?